clcriswell/DR-RD/docs/TOOLS.md

 provides Code I/O, Simulation, and Vision panels for manual invocations.
 All tool calls respect these settings and surface errors for disabled tools or open circuits.
 A tool-call trace can be downloaded via the "Exports" tab.

+## Evaluator Integration
+When enabled, agent outputs are scored and attached under the `evaluation` key in each task answer.
+Toggle evaluator usage from the Orchestration section in the UI sidebar.